Data + AI systems for real workflows

 The full experience, condensed into one document.

 If you want the complete timeline, project detail, and technical background, the resume includes the full version.
-It is designed to point back to this portfolio, where SRR, GaitGPT, and MCC FWA show the system proof, architecture decisions, and project narrative.
+It is designed to point back to this portfolio, where SRR, MCC FWA, and GaitGPT show the system proof, architecture decisions, and project narrative.

 Snapshot